FAQs (FREQUENTLY ASKED QUESTIONS)

 The UpRiver Village Steering Council looked at the average membership fees of the ten existing Villages NW Villages and also at the most common membership fees and set our membership fees in between these two numbers.

-Will membership fees be tax-deductible?
+Are membership fees tax-deductible?

 No, because members receive services valued at equal to or greater than their membership fees.
 However, donations are tax-deductible.